rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 Data exchange specifications are a set of guidelines and rules for using and combining information.
 Rigorous data exchange specifications support reuse, promote interoperability, and reduce data integration costs (Morris and Frechette 2008, Hamm 2019).

 # Summary
 We use [observation data model 2 (ODM)](https://github.com/ODM2/ODM2) and [Darwin Core](https://www.gbif.org/sampling-event-data) to define data exchange specifications and data model (Figure 1) for stream habitat monitoring data.
-We use controlled vocabularies from ODM2 and define a controlled vocabulary for stream habitat monitoring variables.
+We appaly controlled vocabularies from ODM2 and define a controlled vocabulary for stream habitat monitoring variables.
 As a use case we cross walk four federally funded stream habitat monitoring programs to the exchange specifications and wrote R code to to build a data set, this is documented in a GIT Repository here: https://github.com/rascully/Integrating-Stream-Monitoring-Data-From-Multiple-Programs=

  ![Figure 1](https://github.com/rascully/Stream-Monitoring-Data-Exchange-Specifications/blob/master/Figures/HabiatDataSharingSchema.png)
   *Figure 1*

 # Introduction
 Streams are critical to fish, aquatic community structure, and overall watershed health.
 State, Federal and Tribal entities collect in-stream habitat data to assess the resources' status and trends unique to their management questions.
 Due to climate change, urbanization, and multi-use land management, there is a need to determine the resources' quality and trends across jurisdictional boundaries by using information from multiple collection efforts (Katz et al. 2012).
 It is not straightforward to combine data from various monitoring programs due to differences in response and survey (spatial and temporal) designs.
 Additionally, data produced by these programs are not always findable, accessible, interoperable, and reusable (FAIR) (Wilkinson et al. 2016).
 There is no centralized repository, data model or data dictionary for this type of information.
 A standard theory in data science states researchers spend 80% of their time organizing, fixing mistakes, and cleaning data, leaving only 20% of their time to analyze data (Mons 2020).
 Well established rules for integrating and sharing stream habitat data from multiple sources will decrease the time spent finding and organizing data providing accurate and timely information for building indicators, completing analysis, and making decisions.

 Data integration requires a set of business rules to flow data from sources to a target data set.
 Data needs to be accessed, extracted, moved, validated and cleansed, standardized, transformed, documented and published.
 (DAMA Dictionary, CITE OTHER DATA INTEGRATION EFFOTRS)  Rigorous data exchange specifications support reuse, promote interoperability, and reduce integration data cost (Morris and Frechette 2008, Hamm 2019).

 The biggest challenges to data integration are heterogeneity issues (Beran & Piasecki 2009).
 Stream habitat monitoring data is not immune to these challenges, the data has both semantic heterogeny, disagreement about the meaning of the same or related term (Sheth & Larson 1990) and structural heterogeneity, information system storing their day in different formats and layouts (Ouskel and Sheth 1999).
 To overcome these issues we undertook a facilitated effort to agree on a controlled vocabulary, fields and definitions, and data model, format of the data to be integrated, from a set of pilot programs.
 We then mapped the data from the individual programs to the data model and controlled vocabulary and wrote code to build an integrated data set.
 The integrated data set is published on USGS ScienceBase, so SAY SOMETHING ABOUT API ACCESS.
 We modeled the data exchange specification for stream habitat data based on the observation data model (ODM), but added a table to capture data collection events.
 Building on existing standards and past research will allow this data to be integrated existing into other tools.